velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "I'd like to see you again," Cassil murmurs quietly, as if she doesn't even want to admit it to herself.
 "I really would."

 Safris laughs delightedly.
 “Don’t you think that’s a little ideologically incoherent?
-The brave, outspoken rebel shacking up with the evil secret policewoman on the regular?”
+The brave, outspoken rebel shacking up with evil state security on the regular?”

 “Maybe I’m just trying to seduce you to my noble cause.”
 Cassil kisses her softly on the cheek.
 “A member of the evil regime would be a powerful ally to the Rebellion, after all.
 Who’s to say I can’t fuck the love of liberty into you?”